Mars is one of the planets we can sometimes see from Earth with our naked eye.

 The moon Phobos orbits extremely close to Mars’ atmosphere.
 This means that one day, the gravitational pull with smash the moon to bits.
 The debris will stay in Mars’ orbit, which will form a ring-like the rings of Saturn.

-Phobos and Deimos, named after the sons of Ares.
+Phobos and Deimos are named after the mythological sons of Ares, the god of war.

 On November 13, 1971, the Mariner 9 reached Mars and officially became the first artificial satellite to orbit Mars.

-The Mariner 9 was able to map out the Martian surface 100% and took the first close-up photos of Mars’ moons Phobos and Deimos.
+Mariner 9 mapped 85% of Mars’ surface and took the first close-up images of Phobos and Deimos.

 In total, Mariner 9 took 7,329 photos of Mars and stayed in orbit for 349 days.

-The Mars Global Surveyor was the first successful Mars mission in 2 decades.
-When it launched on November 7, 1996.
+Launched on November 7, 1996, Mars Global Surveyor was the first successful Mars mission in 20 years.

-The Mars Global Surveyor took thousands of pictures of Mars.
+Mars Global Surveyor took over 240,000 pictures of Mars during its mission.

 If you tried to stand out on the surface of Mars without a spacesuit, you would die almost immediately.